 Buddy Levy | Editor-at-Large

-Buddy Levy is a the author of five books, including Conquistador: Hernan Cortes, King Montezuma, and the Last Stand of the Aztecs (Bantam Dell, 2008), which was a finalist for the Pacific Northwest Booksellers Association Award, 2009, and nominated for the Before Columbus Foundation American Book Award, 2009, and the PEN Center USA Award 2009.
+Buddy Levy is a the author of six books, including No Barriers: A Blind Man’s Journey to Kayak the Grand Canyon (Thomas Dunne Books, 2017); and Conquistador: Hernan Cortes, King Montezuma, and the Last Stand of the Aztecs (Bantam Dell, 2008), which was a finalist for the Pacific Northwest Booksellers Association Award, 2009, and nominated for the Before Columbus Foundation American Book Award, 2009, and the PEN Center USA Award 2009.
 His magazine writing has appeared in Backpacker, Big Sky Journal, Couloir, Discover, Hemispheres, High Desert Journal, Poets & Writers, River Teeth, Ski, Sun Valley Magazine, Trail Runner, Utne Reader, TV Guide, and VIA.
-His most recent book, which he is co-authoring with blind adventurer Erik Weihenmayer, is entitled No Barriers: A Blind Man’s Journey to Kayak the Grand Canyon.
-It will be published by Thomas Dunne Books (MacMillan) Feb 7, 2017.
+His books have been published into seven languages.